jenkinsci/docker-plugin/ISSUE_TEMPLATE.md

  - [ ] docker-plugin version you use
  - [ ] jenkins version you use
  - [ ] docker engine version you use
+ - [ ] details of the docker container(s) involved and details of how the docker-plugin is connecting to them
  - [ ] stack trace / logs / any technical details that could help diagnose this issue